iotaledger/firefly/.github/CONTRIBUTING.md

 - All instances of `unsafe` should have a comment that explains why its use was unavoidable

-- All code should pass linting checks
+- All code should pass formatting and linting checks

 - All code should be well tested, using unit tests and integration tests